This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 The procedural shortcomings included failing to fully justify to the public the urgency of the legislative proposals and failing to document the Commission’s reasoning for deviating from its internal rules on law making, known as the Better Regulation rules.
 The reduction of the consultation time between Commission departments to less than 24 hours over a weekend for the Omnibus I package was also identified as problematic.

-In her two forward-looking recommendations to the Commission, the Ombudswoman asked it to ensure a predictable, consistent and non-arbitrary application of the Better Regulation rules and to ensure that the urgent preparation of future legislative proposals is always transparent, evidence-based and inclusive.
+In her two recommendations to the Commission, the Ombudswoman asked it to ensure a predictable, consistent and non-arbitrary application of the Better Regulation rules and to ensure that the urgent preparation of future legislative proposals is always transparent, evidence-based and inclusive.
 The Ombudswoman also made a number of suggestions in light of the upcoming revision of the Better Regulation rules.

 Separately, ClientEarth commissioned a law firm to assess the legal risks of the Omnibus I proposal should it be passed into law.
 In a legal opinion published on 24 June 2025, the law firm identified several grounds for legal challenge to the proposal, including violations of the principles of proportionality, legal certainty, legitimate expectations, coherence, and environmental integration, as well as the Charter of Fundamental Rights.
 The analysis warns that breaches of essential procedural requirements could lead to the Omnibus I being found invalid.
 The legal opinion also notes that these legal challenges could be brought before European Union courts by EU institutions, Member States, civil society organisations, and private operators.
 However, so far, ClientEarth have not indicated that they intend to commence legal proceedings against the Commission.